softwaresaved/data_management_plan_investigation/README.md

 ## Plan

+The keyword for this project will be 'Agile'.
+We know the general direction, but our route will be unknown until we investigate the data and see what is, and is not, possible.
+The basic stages are:

-1. Get all data related research outcomes from Gateway to Research
+1. Get all data related research outcomes from Gateway to Research.
+1. Analyse research outcomes and look for trends or peculiarities.
+1. Investigate whether DMPs can be converted to searchable text
+1. Perform projects to understand affect of DMPs on research